First-Person Action RPG / Immersive Sim

 - Immersive Microfeatures: Bake bread, Get drunk, play instruments, etc

-More high-resolution images, key art, and a file of the trailer can be found in the full press kit.
+More high-resolution images and key art can be found in the full press kit.

 Sometimes enemies may fight each other as well.

 The fortress reaches deep into the underground.

 Strange creatures inhabit the abandoned caverns below.

 Lysandria was once a place busy with mining.

 Much like its inspirations, Monomyth will be roughly 20+ hours long (main story).